eboot/tiny-coin-cap/README.md

 https://tinycoincap.herokuapp.com

 Minimal cryptocurrency market cap clone rendered server-side.
 Since no JavaScript is required, visitors can maintain their privacy a bit more.
-Data is cached in memory for 10 minutes using [node-cache](https://mpneuried.github.io/nodecache/) to respect Coin Market Cap's request limit.

 Powered by [Coin Market Cap](https://coinmarketcap.com/api/).
 Inspired by [Legible News](https://legiblenews.com/).